Yuanqi-X/Re-ProtGNN/README.md

 Date of project start: Jan.
 14, 2025

-This project involves re-implementing an existing paper titled "...".
+This project involves re-implementing an existing paper titled "Approximate Network Motif Mining Via Graph Learning".

 The folders and files for this project are as follows: